derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 Debugging Keyword Helper
 - `debugger` -  helper for debugging

-The concise description accompanying each keyword may not make a lot of sense at the moment.
+The concise description accompanying each keyword may not make complete sense at the moment.
 This is OK.
-The takeaway is that these are the ten reserved keywords of JavaScript that you want to learn.
-We'll better understand what they do for us as we explore more code later.
+The takeaway is that these are the ten reserved keywords of JavaScript that you want to focus on.
+We'll better understand what they do for us as we explore more code.

 ### Non-Reserved Keywords - JavaScript

 In the snippet above, there is no example of a non-reserved JavaScript keyword.
-There are over
+There are around seventy in JavaScript however.
+With our subset approach there are 6 that we care about.
+We'll skip the alphabetical listing and reveal them in groups:

+Helper Function Objects
+- `Number` -
+- `String` -
+- `Error` -
+- `Date` -

+Helper Objects
+- `Math` - helper for doing math
+- `JSON` - helper for

 ### Non-Reserved Keywords - Environment
 ### Non-Reserved Keywords - Custom